Skip to main content

 Why Hospital Discharge Is a Critical Moment

 A hospital stay — whether for a fall, infection, surgery, or stroke — takes a serious toll on the body.
 Older adults can lose up to 5% of their muscle strength for every day spent in bed.
-After a week on a ward, your parent may struggle to manage stairs, get in and out of bed, or walk safely to the bathroom.
+After a week on a ward, the person leaving hospital may struggle to manage stairs, get in and out of bed, or walk safely to the bathroom.
 The medical problem may have been treated, but the deconditioning is a problem of its own.

 NHS community therapy waiting lists in Hampshire and Dorset can stretch to several weeks or longer.
 During this gap, many patients lose confidence, become more dependent, or have another fall — sometimes leading to readmission.
 Research shows that early rehabilitation after discharge is one of the most effective ways to break this cycle.

-If the hospital says your parent is "medically fit for discharge" but you're worried they're not ready to cope at home, you're right to be concerned.
-A rapid-response home assessment by a physiotherapist or occupational therapist can identify what support is needed and start rehabilitation before things deteriorate further.
+If the hospital says you or someone close to you is "medically fit for discharge" but coping at home is still a concern, it is reasonable to ask what support will be in place.
+A rapid-response home assessment by a physiotherapist or occupational therapist can identify what is needed and start rehabilitation before things deteriorate further.

 How Our Team Helps After Hospital Discharge

-Our physiotherapists and occupational therapists work together to reverse the physical deconditioning from a hospital stay and take a whole-person view of what your parent needs to live safely and confidently at home — looking beyond the diagnosis at their environment, emotional wellbeing, and personal goals.
+Our physiotherapists and occupational therapists work together to reverse the physical deconditioning from a hospital stay and take a whole-person view of what the patient needs to live safely and confidently at home — looking beyond the diagnosis at their environment, emotional wellbeing, and personal goals.

 Physiotherapy